-- package\name (str) Specifies the name of the package for which metadata should be copied. - recursive (bool) If true, collect metadata for the package's dependencies too.
-This enables use of importlib.metadata.requires('package') or pkg\resources. require('package') inside the frozen application.
+• package\name (str) - Specifies the name of the package for which metadata should be copied.

+• recursive (bool) - If true, collect metadata for the package's dependencies too.
+This enables use of pkg\resources.require('package') inside the frozen application.

 Returns This should be assigned to datas.